-According to them, in Greece there is no such rice dish per se, although many folks there use raisins, vegetables, or ham/sausage in rice as ingredients for stuffing tomatoes, bell peppers, or chicken/lamb.
-Most likely this name was given to the dish by Greeks living abroad using the stuffing rice recipe as a main or side dish.
+According to them, in Greece there is no such rice dish per se, although many folks there use raisins, vegetables, or ham/sausage mixed with rice as ingredients for stuffing tomatoes, bell peppers, or chicken/lamb.
+Most likely this name was given to the dish by Greeks living abroad using the rice stuffing recipe as a main or side dish.
 It is so good to find answers!!!!

 But don't you worry!
 The most important thing of all is flavor... and boy, "Greek" rice sure delivers, in every single spoonful.